-The original Pullman Park facility was built in 1934 by volunteers on land leased from the Standard Steel Car Company and eventually donated to the City of Butler.
-Pullman Park is one of the largest fields in the state of Pennsylvania and one of the last remaining remnants of the Pennsylvania State Associations and the Middle-Atlantic League.
-In its prime, farm teams for the New York Yankees, Detroit Tigers, Cleveland Indians and Pittsburgh Pirates called it “home”.
+The original Pullman Park facility was built in 1934 by volunteers, on land leased from the Standard Steel Car Company, which was later donated to the City of Butler.
+Pullman Park is one of the largest fields in the state of Pennsylvania, and one of the last remaining remnants of the Pennsylvania State Associations and the Middle-Atlantic League.
+In its prime, farm teams for the New York Yankees, Detroit Tigers, Cleveland Indians and Pittsburgh Pirates called it home.

-In 2008, New Pullman Park begins to open and become available for baseball to begin again.
-The 75th Anniversary of Pullman Park was celebrated by the renovation of Pullman Park.
+In 2008, the new Pullman Park opened and became available for baseball to begin again.
+The 75th anniversary of Pullman Park was celebrated with a renovation of the entire park.